gin-guo/seam-carving/README.md

     }
     destroy_image(im);
 ```
-_Credit_: the assignment was designed by Michael Guerzhoy.
+_Credit_: This assignment was designed by Michael Guerzhoy, coded by Ginny Guo